dgoldman0/SAM/NOTES.md

 # System Commands (Ways for SAM to interact with the system and also beyond)

+Unlike with system notifications, commands issued by SAM will have to be in a specific format.

+- Help command, which will inform SAM of the different commands available if it forgets.
 - Switch Active User
 - Get Active User (Useful to remind AI of who they're currently speaking to)
 - Send Message To User